zsb8/Devops/005-VaultJenkinsCICD/README.md

 You will find these new files and the contents.
 ![image](https://user-images.githubusercontent.com/75282285/206542044-65fb5803-ed7b-432a-b731-b083e8845908.png)

 ### m.
+One test
 If no Global credential, the pipeline can't run.
 If you have not role id/secret id in Jenkins, it will befailed.
 So, I delete the Global credential (I created before, named vault-app-role).
 Then run the pipeline, you will find it is failed.
 ![image](https://user-images.githubusercontent.com/75282285/206545305-fdb342bf-af8d-410c-af41-da128a986b7f.png)